 What did you do on Capitol Hill?

 In preparation for Hill Day, we had a webinar training where we discussed the basics of the federal budget, how NIH/NSF are funded, and what the proposed budget cuts could mean.
 We also received a lot of information about each member of Congress that we would be meeting with.
 We prepared by reviewing each person’s story, voting history and participation in committees.
 On Hill Day, we were paired into groups with one other student and one faculty member who is on the Public Affairs Advisory Committee.
 My group met with Congressional members (both senators and representatives) from Missouri, Pennsylvania and West Virginia.

 During each meeting, we discussed our own research and why we participated in the Hill Day.
 The main message that we wanted to discuss was about the proposed budget cuts.
 We would reiterate that we greatly appreciate the support to the NIH thus far, as all of our research progress is possible due to the federal funding of the NIH.
 We also discussed how we hoped to continue to see sustainable funding over the next few years and how detrimental the proposed budget cuts would be to our own research.

 What did you learn while on the Hill?

 It was very interesting to see the other side of research funding that we don’t think of normally.
 Funding the NIH has strong bipartisan support, so the conversations were very supportive of our research and the potential implications.
 Moving forward, I believe conversations like the ones that I had will help support NIH funding and continue to provide jobs for young scientists like myself.

 What has been your experience at SLU been like?

-the Society publishes the Journal of Biological Chemistry, Molecular & Cellular Proteomics and the Journal of Lipid Research.
+The American Society for Biochemistry and Molecular Biology (ASBMB) is a nonprofit scientific and educational organization with over 12,000 members.
+Founded in 1906, the Society publishes the Journal of Biological Chemistry, Molecular & Cellular Proteomics and the Journal of Lipid Research.